ipython-contrib/jupyter_contrib_nbextensions/nbextensions/publishing/printview/readme.md

 Default: `--to html`

 To convert to PDF you can use ` --to pdf`.
-Using `--to pdf --template mylatex.tplx` as parameter and putting the [mylatex.tplx](https://gist.github.com/38c60e098665761a392f.git) custom template in the Jupyter templates folder (`jupyter_data_dir`) generates a nice looking PDF document.
+Using `--to pdf --template printviewlatex.tplx` as parameter, using a custom template generates a nice looking PDF document.
 **Note**: Converting to PDF requires a Latex installation running on the notebook server.

 **`open a new tab in the browser to display nbconvert output (for `html` and `pdf` only)`**